Blitz on burglary suspects in Northumberland and North Tyneside

-Police targeting active burglars across Northumberland and North Tyneside have made 11 arrests.
+Police have targeted active burglars across Northumberland and North Tyneside, making 11 arrests.

 Between Friday, October 14, and Friday, October 21, police carried out raids at addresses in North Shields, Ashington, Blyth and Cramlington of those suspected of committing burglary, arresting eight men and three women on suspicion of burglary.